Monday nights at 6:30pm

 Etiquette Guide

 Silence is respected inside the club; you can be penalized for any disturbances.
+We respectfully ask that you do not eat at the board; please eat any food before 6:30pm or outside to avoid disturbing your opponent.

-Doors close at 11 P.M., regardless of slow clocks, late starts, time delay, etc.
+At our Arcadia location, games must wind down by 10:30pm, regardless of slow clocks, late starts, time delay, etc.

 Tournament dues, due first round: $10.00.